What Is a Cancellation Clause?

 The first named insured may cancel the policy at any time by mailing or delivering written notice to the insurer.
-Notice must be provided "in advance."
-This means that if a business owner wants the policy to be cancelled on a specified date, he or she must notify the insurer before that date.
+The notice must be provided "in advance."
+This means that if a business owner wants the policy to be canceled on a specified date, he or she must notify the insurer before that date.

 The standard cancellation clause allows the insurer to cancel your policy for any reason it chooses.
 Fortunately, this broad wording is often overridden by a state law.
 Most states have laws that dictate when and how an insurer may cancel an insurance policy (including an insurance binder).
 These laws often contain provisions that differ from the standard cancellation clause.
 The state provisions are typically spelled out in an endorsement attached to the policy.

 Virtually all states permit an insurer to cancel a policy anytime for nonpayment of premium if the insurer fulfills the notice requirement.
 However, special rules apply when insurers cancel policies for reasons other than non-payment of premium.
 For instance, insurers may be required to provide 45, 60, or 90 days' notice instead of the 30 days' notice afforded by the standard cancellation clause.

 Some states bar insurers from canceling policies except under certain circumstances.
 Here are some reasons an insurer might be permitted to cancel:

 - The insured has failed to pay the premium.

 - The insured has committed insurance fraud.

 - The insured has been convicted of violating a federal or state law, and the violation has made the business riskier.